hdShang/arxiv-daily/docs/cs-CV/2025-08-31/papers/250900676v1-llava-critic-r1-your-critic-model-is-secretly-a-strong-policy-model.md

 ---
 layout: default
-title: LLaVA-Critic-R1: Your Critic Model is Secretly a Strong Policy Model
+title: "LLaVA-Critic-R1: Your Critic Model is Secretly a Strong Policy Model"
 ---

 # LLaVA-Critic-R1: Your Critic Model is Secretly a Strong Policy Model